avh4/elm-program-test/docs/ports.md

 (This is necessary because, as with `Cmd`s,
 Elm currently provides no way to inspect the value of a `Sub`.)

-For reference, here's our program's `subscriptions` functions:
+For reference, here's our program's `subscriptions` function:

 ```elm
 port grammarCheckResults : (List String -> msg) -> Sub msg